 Defining Supply Chain Drivers:

-While we attempted to define the drivers, the logistics and supply chain management is delineated.
+While we attempted to define the drivers, logistics and supply chain management is delineated.
 The use of logistical drivers is used to increase supply chain profits.
 Logistical drivers are of great importance.
-On the other hand, cross-functional drivers are getting more and more importance in raising supply chain surplus.
+On the other hand, cross-functional drivers are getting more and more important in raising supply chain surplus.
 But the drivers do not act themselves.
 They interact with each other to determine supply chain performance.

 The Efficient Supply Chain :

-As the furniture is sold by Wal-Mart in the American Market they choose the low-cost furniture from Asia and uses a low-cost shipping.
+As the furniture is sold by Wal-Mart in the American Market they choose the low-cost furniture from Asia and uses low-cost shipping.
 So that, they can provide low price, also acceptable quality furniture.
 Variety is low in number and they stock finished goods.
 Their goal is to be efficient through this strategy.

 The Responsive Supply Chain :

-On the other hand, some costly furniture makers in America keep the inventory of small quantity but greater variety at the sales outlet.
+On the other hand, some costly furniture makers in America keep the inventory of small quantities but greater variety at the sales outlet.
 They use information technology to take an order and make quick delivery of furniture.
 So, they do not need a great quantity of inventory at their sales outlet.
-Their manufacturers are giving quick delivery and using a high-cost shipping.
+Their manufacturers are giving quick delivery and using high-cost shipping.
 This way they become more responsive.

 In terms of responsiveness and efficiency how much a supply chain can perform, we must examine both logistical and cross-functional drivers: facilities, inventory, transportation, information, sourcing, and pricing.
 Sometimes, “location” is also considered as a supply chain driver.
 These drivers interact with each other to determine the supply chain performance.
 A company is not a competitor to another company in a supply chain.
 For example, Walmart and its suppliers would-be competitors to Carrefour and its suppliers.
 It is a matter of debate how much integration is possible between them in such cases.